 This option is made for people who need only a specific type of information and want full control over what will their charts show.

-Here’s an example of a custom chart.
+For example, let’s take a look at this custom chart.
 It’s a Share of Voice chart that shows the ratio of the popular Starbucks related topics (by tags).
 This type of chart shows you which topics are represented the most among your mention.

 All of Mediatoolkit’s reports can also be easily personalized.